Update to residential care service providers:

 Disability out of home care providers caring for children on voluntary child care agreements are required to hold registration as a Community Service Provider (out of home care) under the Children, Youth and Families Act 2005.

-Training developed for the statutory residential care providers has been made available for workers in disability providers delivering care to children in voluntary residential placements.
-This is voluntary training for these workers.
+Training developed for statutory residential care providers has been made available for workers in disability delivering care to children in voluntary residential placements.
+Training for these workers is voluntary.

-More information can be obtained through Local Engagement Officers (LEOs) or the Principal Disability Practice Advisors (PDPAs).
+More information can be obtained through Agency Performance and Systems Support (APSS) or the Principal Disability Practice Advisors (PDPAs).

 To date, funding has been made available through the Department of Education and Training to cover all training costs, however from December 2018 training for residential care workers will transition to a sustainable training delivery model.